4vnee7/4vnee7/README.md

 - 👋 Hi, I’m @4vnee7 ~Avneet Singh
 - 👀 I am a computer science enthusiast:D
-- 🌱 I’m currently learning to be better than yesterday and also Python.
+- 🌱 I’m currently learning to be better than yesterday and also Full Stack Developmet.
 - 📫 you can reach me on 4vne3t@gmail.com

 <!---